 Q: What happens to our accounts in the summer?

 A: All user accounts are available for use in the summer months.
-Only parents and students can be locked out between the times we roll your schools and the first day of the new school year (admins can override this setting).
+Parents, Students, and Teachers can be locked out between the times we roll your schools and the first day of the new school year (admins can override this setting).

 Q: What about the daily email message?